4 Things That are key to Your Business Survival

 All successful business owners implement sensible financial management every day.
 They weigh up any expenses carefully and take the opportunity to examine how every penny is spent.

 For these people, the fundamental concept for effective entrepreneurship is this: just invest money to make profits.
-This means you should do all in your power to ensure that your income or revenue is more than your expenses, and this also means taking careful business investment decisions.
+This means you should do all in your power to ensure that your income or revenue is more than your expenses, and this also means making careful business investment decisions.

 3. Have a Proper Protection